Updated: February 12, 2026

 In advocating for a different tax whistleblower client, Phillips & Cohen partner Edward H. Arens won an important victory in US Tax Court, which also will benefit other IRS whistleblowers who challenge IRS award determinations.

-If you are aware of a tax fraud and would like to consult with a whistleblower attorney to discuss your options, please contact us for a free, confidential review of your case.
+If you are aware of tax fraud and are considering becoming a whistleblower, consult with a whistleblower attorney to discuss your options.
+Contact us for a free, confidential review of your case.

 Articles by Phillips & Cohen attorneys about the IRS whistleblower program include: